SilkRose/Pony/flash-fiction/hearths-warming-homecoming.md

 *Why do I feel like this?
 Why isn't Twilight answering?
 Where did these feelings come from?
 Why do I feel so lost?
 Why do I feel so sad?
 Why can't I just talk to my friends here?
 I wish I knew if any of them were feeling the same way…*

 Sunset wipes away here tears.
 She picks up her phone and opens the group chat, and just stares at it.
 The last thing said was Pinkie saying I love you to everyone, and all them reciprocating.
 She hesitantly typed out a message before erasing it, then she typed it again.
 She erased it one more time before finally writing and sending the message, 'Meet me at the portal.'

 ***

+Sunset was the last to arrive at the portal, she took a while making herself look presentable.
+All her friends had concerned looks on their faces as they stood by the portal in the cool night air.
+Sunset made it to them and hugged the closest one to her, which happens to be Rarity.

+Rarity hugs her back.
+"What's going on, darling?
+Is everything okay?"

+Sunset answers, "I'm going back to Equestria for a few days.
+I wanted to see you all before I left."

+Their hug ends and Sunset hugs Rainbow Dash next.

+Rainbow asks, "What're you going back for?"

+"I need to talk with princess Celestia.
+I haven't been feeling well, and I think she can help."

+Sunset hugs Fluttershy next.

+Fluttershy asks, "Do you need any of us to come with you?"

+"No, I'll be fine, I just need to go back home for a bit."

+Sunset hugs Applejack next.

+Applejack says, "We'll always be here for you, don't forget it."

+Sunset smiles.
+"I won't."

+She hugs Pinkie next.

+Pinkie hugs back tightly.
+"We love you so much, Sunset!"

+"I love you all too!"

+She hugs Twilight last, "Stay safe and have a good trip."

+"I will, thank you."

+After the last hug was over, Sunset was ambushed with one more hug, a big group wide hug.
+Once the hug had finished, Sunset waved goodbye to her friends, and they waved back before she stepped through the portal to Equestria.

+***